argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 1) If a new application controller is added, that is, a new shard is added, we would perform the re-distribution of clusters among the shards with the existing sharding algorithm being used.

-2) In scenarios when one of the application controllers is identified to be unhealthy, the rest of the application controllers will re-distribute the load(clusters) managed by the application controller and start managing the orphaned applications.
+2) In scenarios when one of the application controllers is identified to be unhealthy, we will not trigger the re-ditribution of clusters across shards.
+The new instance of the application controller will claim this unassigned shard and start managing the shard.

 How will this work?
 * The application controller will query the ConfigMap for the status of all the application controllers and last updated heartbeat timestamps.
 * It will check if any application controller is flagged as Unhealthy or has not updated its status in ConfigMap during the heartbeat process for a certain period of time.
-* If the status for an application controller was already flagged as Unhealthy, it will pick one of the clusters from its list and assign the cluster to itself.
+* If the status for an application controller was already flagged as Unhealthy, we will not re-trigger the redistribution of clusters across healthy shards.
+The new application controller will come online and try to claim this unassigned shard.
-* If the status is not flagged and an application controller has not updated the last active timestamp in a long time, then we mark the Application Controller as Unhealthy.
+* If the status is not flagged and an application controller has not updated the last active timestamp in a long time, then we mark the Application Controller as Unhealthy and unassign the shard in the ConfigMap.

 This will continue to happen till the time the list of clusters is marked as empty.
 As soon as the list is marked as empty, the entry of the shard/application-controller is removed from ConfigMap.